reijer-dev/decompiler-benchmarking/README.md

 ### Fairly easy to use

-We don´t do massive options tables, we don't have a massive user interface that first needs to be learned.
-Both the producer and the assessor only takes up to three arguments and that's it.
-It reports in HTML, which is easy to handle with the availability of loads of standard software to do that job.
+We don't have a massive user interface that first needs to be learned.
+We have limited command line interface arguments and a good help function explaining them all.
+Default reporting is done in HTML and XML, which can be handled with standard software.

 # Using the producer